Fred Manfra: Early life and career

 A Baltimore native, Manfra is a 1964 graduate of Patterson High School, where he was inducted into its Hall of Fame in 1996.
 He began his broadcasting career at radio station KREL in Corona, California in the early 1970s, and gradually moved up through other jobs in Ventura, California (KBBQ-FM and KBBY-FM), Davenport, Iowa (KSTT-AM), Milwaukee (WRIT-AM), and Detroit (WWJ-AM).
 He also worked for the Associated Press radio sports network in Washington, D.C. before moving to New York City to begin a long stint with ABC network radio.

 ABC Radio

 Manfra in the broadcast booth at Camden Yards, 2011.

 Manfra worked for ABC for 15 years, doing many weekend sports shows.
-He has handled varied assignments including the NBA Finals and All-Star Game (1985–1990), Winter and Summer Olympic events, the NHL Stanley Cup Finals and All-Star Game (1991), the Breeder's Cup (2000–2002), and horse racing's triple crown races.
+He has handled varied assignments including the NBA Finals and All-Star Game (1985–1990), Winter and Summer Olympic events, the NHL Stanley Cup Final and All-Star Game (1991), the Breeder's Cup (2000–2002), and horse racing's triple crown races.
 He also broadcast college football, USFL and arena football games, New York Knicks basketball, and boxing and wrestling events.
 He has also called football and basketball games for the Iowa Hawkeyes and the Michigan Wolverines.